a-chernykh/a-chernykh.github.io/_posts/2020-10-21-my-immigration-journey.md

 title: My immigration journey
 ---

-The year of 2020 has been weird in many ways but it also marks a very significant milestone in my life.
+The year 2020 has been weird in many ways but it also marks a very significant milestone in my life.
 After 6 years living here, I have finally become a naturalized citizen of the United States.

 ## DV Lottery

 I was born in Russia and spent 28 years living there in my hometown of Kazan.
 It is a beautiful 1000 years old city with a very diverse, multi-cultural background and astonishing architectural views.
-Despite that, Russia is not the best country to live in due to political climate and significant human rights violations that are happening every single day.
+Despite that, Russia is not the best country to live in due to the political climate and significant human rights violations that are happening every single day.
 Also, being a Software Engineer, I did not see a lot of good job opportunities back there.

-I was always obsessed with American culture and the American way of life so I decided to take my chance in DV Lottery that US government is conducting every year.
-This program is a chance for citizens of under-represented nationalities to establish permanent residenship in the United States.
-The participation is free and only requires filling the form with personal information and uploading a photo.
+I was always obsessed with American culture and the American way of life so I decided to take my chance in DV Lottery that the US government is conducting every year.
+This program is a chance for citizens of under-represented nationalities to establish permanent residence in the United States.
+Participation is free and only requires filling the form with personal information and uploading a photo.
 You will get a confirmation number that you can use one year after to check if you've been selected or not.
 If you are selected then the next step is to pass the interview at the
-US Consulate in the country where you live in.
-During this interview you need to prove that you will be a resident of a good moral character and won't become a public charge.
+US Consulate in the country where you live.
+During this interview, you need to prove that you will be a resident of a good moral character and won't become a public charge.
 Also, all selectees along with their family members are expected to do the necessary vaccination and to pass medical exam.
 I was really lucky to get selected in the draw of 2013.
 That's the time when my immigration journey has started.

 Disclaimer: I know that a lot of people are having much more difficult stories than mine.
-For instance, H1B visas are much harder to obtain and path to citizenship is longer for such visa holders.
+For instance, H1B visas are much harder to obtain and the path to citizenship is longer for such visa holders.
 Also, some countries have a very large backlog of people applying for a green card (hello, India).
 So, it is not uncommon for someone from India to wait for more than 10 years to get their greencard.
 My experience is relatively simpler but it is still worth describing.